yaroslavoliinyk/Checkers_AI/README.md

 ### Launching the program
 1. Download the repository
-2. Extract the program in "*Downloads*" folder
+2. Extract the repository in "*Downloads*" folder
+3. You'll have the following package: Checkers_AI-master
+4. Run the next command to unzip the program: "*tar -xJf ~/Downloads/Checkers_AI-master/Checkers_AI.tar.xz*"
-3. Use the following command: "*cd ~/Downloads/Checkers_AI/checkers/out/production/checkers/*"
+5. Use the following command: "*cd ~/Downloads/Checkers_AI-master/Checkers_AI/checkers/out/production/checkers/*"
-4. Then use: "*java Checkers*"
+6. Then use: "*java Checkers*"
-5. Well done!
+7. Well done!
 The program is running.

 ### Interface and controlling
 * Firstly, the program suggests you to choose the level of your competitor.